 Daniel Dercksen’s Top Films of 2015

 I spend a lot of time in the dark during the year.
 Fortunately there are some memorable films that ignite my imagination and do what movies do best, allow me to escape into a fictional reality that has meaningful and emotional impact.
-As an Independent Film Journalist of 30 years, I hope to educate readers in film and have been actively contributing reviews and features to Biz Community during the last 3 years.
+As an Independent Film Journalist of 30 years, I hope to educate readers in film and have been actively contributing reviews and features to Biz Community since 2005.
 Top Films of 2014

 Spending your life in the dark can be wonderful!